OCT 17 - OCT 20

 Substantiate yourself, develop competency, and free up your imagination.
-From the esoteric ideas of Taosim to the very pragmatic way to hold a right angle, we will move through techniques that articulate the Katonah Yoga theory that you may have heard but have not yet made use of in your teaching or embodied in your practice
+From the esoteric ideas of Taosim, to the very pragmatic way of holding a right angle, we will move through techniques that articulate the Katonah Yoga theory that you may have heard, but have not yet made use of in your teaching or embodied in your practice.

 Most people who come to our studio, even if they’ve been trained in other modalities and approaches, are beginners to the Katonah material.
 It is much like learning a new language, agitating at first, while demanding and searingly precise.
 The Taoists believe that you are a beginner for seven years.
 At anything.
 We cover theoretical principles in our curriculum, as theory paves the way to practice.
 Theory is universal, and the techniques and skills available to be learned through the material can be applied to any practice, for both novice and veteran.
 While you may be a beginner to Katonah Yoga, chances are you are not a beginner at other things or in other ways.
 All participants have their own life experiences through which they filter our material, which adds immeasurably to a group’s cohesion.

 Malcolm Gladwell says it takes 10,000 hours to become skillful.
 Whether you are planning on becoming a master yogi or just a more thoughtful student, seeing it, hearing it, smelling it and tasting it again and again will build your capacity to not only see, but develop vision, not only hear, but listen dimensionally, not only smell, but sniff out your life situation, not only taste, but take a bigger bite out of the universe.
-An intensive engages and demands a different focus, a way of participating that allows us to go deeper, for greater insight; leading to mastery of theory and more facility to articulate your self expression.
+An intensive engages and demands a different focus, a way of participating that allows us to go deeper, for greater insight; leading to mastery of theory and more facility to articulate your self-expression.
 Like anything worth learning, our material changes and grows exponentially through time, use, and creativity.
 There is always more.
-An impressive practice and even years of study does not guarantee good teaching; this comes with time, repetition, nuanced knowledge of theory, feeling like you know it all, then humbly realizing you know nothing.
+An impressive practice and even years of study does not guarantee good teaching; this comes with time, repetition, nuanced knowledge of theory, feeling like you everything, then humbly realizing you know nothing at all.

 To become a certified Katonah Yoga teacher, complete 200 hours of Katonah Yoga education with certified Katonah Yoga instructors, after completing a prerequisite 200 hour RYT (Yoga Alliance) training.
-All of our intensives, workshops and classes count toward the 200 hour Katonah Yoga education requirement.
-For more information on this please reach out to us at firstname.lastname@example.org or just come talk to us at The Studio.
+All of our trainings, workshops and classes count toward the 200 hour Katonah Yoga education requirement.
+For more information on this and to begin the process of becoming Katonah certified visit Katonah Yoga Center.